Anzor Sitchinava

 Anzor Sitchinava (born 8 September 1995) is a Georgian rugby union player.
-His position is wing, and he currently plays for Academy Tbilisi in the Didi 10 and the Georgia national team.
+He plays on the wing, for Academy Tbilisi in the Didi 10 and the Georgia national team.

 Sitchinava received a yellow card for tackling a player in the air in his first international match against Japan in 2016.
 He was selected as part of the 36-man Georgian squad to prepare for the 2018 Rugby Europe Championship.